tvalencia/SpaceMath/SpaceMath/Installation.md

 Download (https://github.com/tvalencia/SpaceMath/archive/refs/heads/development.zip)

-Unzip the folder inside $UserBaseDirectory/Applications
+Unzip the zip file and copy the SpaceMath directory from SpaceMath-stable/SpaceMath/ to the Applications directory inside $UserBaseDirectory.

 This should install SpaceMath on your system.